Pokémon: The First Movie

 Profanity

-There is no profanity or inappropriate language used in the dialogue throughout the movie.
+There is no profanity or inappropriate language in the film.
+The dialogue is clean and suitable for all audiences.

 Alcohol, Drugs & Smoking